franko/gsl-shell/doc/user-manual/gdt.rst

 The more common are probably the methods :meth:`~Gdt.get` and :meth:`~Gdt.set` to operate on the table's elements on a given row and column.

-TODO: the get or set method should accept the column name as an index specification.

-GET Functions
+GDT Functions
 -------------

 .. module:: gdt

-.. function:: new(n, m[, f_init])
+.. function:: new(n, m)
+              new(n, headers)

    Create a new data table with ``n`` rows and ``m`` columns.
-   If the function ``f_init`` is not given all the cell are initialized to ``undefined``.
-   Otherwise, if the function is given, it will be called with the row index as arguments.
-   The initialization function should return a table with the values of each field.
+   In the second form a table is provided with the column's names.

 .. function:: filter(t, f)